Cart

 Installing Docker Engine

-After installing the Docker repository, installing and starting Docker Engine is relatively simple:
+After installing the Docker repository, installing and starting Docker Engine is relatively straightforward:

 sudo systemctl start docker

 That's it!
-You can now test the operation directly with the command:
+You can now test that Docker is working with the command:

 sudo docker run hello-world